-Afghanistan: At least 11 killed after gunmen open fire at gurdwara in Kabul
+Kabul: India says attack on gurdwara that killed 11 shows ‘diabolical mindset’ of perpetrators

 The attack, which took place in the Shor Bazaar area of Kabul, triggered a military confrontation between the security forces and the attackers, with Afghan special forces blocking off the area to avoid more casualties, Interior Ministry Spokesperson Tariq Arian was quoted as saying by AP.

-Narender Singh Khalsa, a member of parliament in Afghanistan, said up to 200 people were trapped inside the gurdwara at the time of the attack which took place early in the morning.
+Narender Singh Khalsa, a member of Parliament in Afghanistan, said up to 200 people were trapped inside the gurdwara at the time of the attack which took place early in the morning.
 “Three suicide bombers entered a dharamsala,” he said, referring to a sanctuary area in the gurdwara compound.
 “The gunmen started their attack at a time when the dharamsala was full of worshippers,”

 The identity of the attackers was not immediately clear but Taliban spokesperson Zabihullah Mujahid in a message on Twitter denied responsibility for the attack.